General tips for avoiding problems at International Border crossings

 - For land crossings, get a stamp and establish contact with the carriers.
 Some countries have treaties that allow locals to travel with ID unchecked, which makes the drivers speed through border crossings.
 However, if you don’t receive an entry stamp, you’ll have serious problems upon exiting.
 Basically it means that you stayed there illegally.
 Make sure you talk to your driver, and let them know that you need a stamp (especially if it looks like you are the only tourist on the bus).
 In general, if the border seems tricky, it is best to find a way to make friends with the driver so they will take after your interests if something goes wrong, or even for them to know they have tourists on the bus.
 Start a small talk, offer food, it goes a long way.
 In some cases of an open border (e.g. The border between Russia and Belarus), you will have to get your entry stamp only upon arrival to your destination’s city.
 In other cases, you will not need an entry stamp (e.g when traveling from one EU Schengen country to another).
 Get informed in advance.
 One more quick recommendation is to take a photo of your entry stamp that will be helpful in case you lose your passport, and also good since some stamps are faded out after some time- when leaving a country, the border control will always check for an entry stamp to make sure you didn’t overstay.

 - Belongings.
 I make an habit to go over my bags before I crossing borders to avoid bad surprises, since you never know what you have in your bags without checking.
 I also try locking suitcases and bags that are out of my sight to decrease chances someone putting things that are not mine while crossing (weird and unfortunate things can happen).
 It goes without saying that you’re an idiot if you’re crossing with anything illegal, but you’ll also need to be careful with stuff that seems harmless like vegetables and organic substances that might be totally illegal to enter with.
 Take extra care of your belongings when crossing in unorganized crossings where touts might be operating.
 Be aware of customs as well: Most countries have limitations on the amount of cash and goods you can bring in, so investigate in advance.
 Bringing a lot of cash into a developing country is not a good idea anyway, since if searched, it will probably be taken from you in some creative way.
 In airports, never board with what can be perceived as a cold weapon such as pocket knife.
 Send those away with your luggage and get rid of other stuff such as fireworks and gas cans all together.
+While speaking about belongings it is also worthwhile to recommend to charge your phone battery before the trip and try to have a data plan which you can use while crossing the border to make sure that you can contact the outside world if something goes wrong.

 - Good attitude.
 Border police are people too!
 They trust on intuition, and if they see a positive, smiley, and polite person, they probably won’t hold you up.
 If they encounter someone who is smug, disrespectful, or nervous, they might delay you.
 As a side note, for me it’s better to cross borders over weekends, as I am more relaxed, and lost time doesn’t count so much as in weekdays.